-From his work we also have “The Grounchy Ladybug”, a book that teaches young children about kindness and giving and the power of friendship.
-Also it teaches them time and different animals.
+From his work we also have red “The Grounchy Ladybug”, a book that teaches young children about kindness and giving and the power of friendship.
+Thewy also can learn the time and things about different animals.

 Another great book that he wrote is called “Dream Snow”.
-Is about an old man who loves his animals very much.
-And in the evening before Christmas he prepares a gift for every one of them and goes out and puts ornament in the only tree he has and leaves the presents for the 5 animals under the tree.
+Is the story of an old man who loves his animals very much.
+And in the evening before Christmas he prepares a gift for every one of them and goes out and puts ornaments in the only tree he has in his yard and leaves the presents for all the 5 animals under that tree.

 “Papa, please get the moon for me” is a gentle book about a father’s love for his daughter.
 Who will do anything for her, even bring her the big old moon.
 And there are many more other great titles by Eric Carle to choose from for you to read with your baby.

-The next remarcable author to choose from as a first reading to your baby it could be David A. Carter.
-He has a lot of funny pop-up books, “Yellow square” is the most famous.
+The next remarcable author to choose as a first reading to your baby is David A. Carter.
+He has a lot of funny pop-up books, among wich the “Yellow square” is the most famous.
 In the same tehnique is the seasons series that contains “Spring”, “Summer”, “Autumn” and “ Winter”.
 His books are very attractive for the young readers.
 And are also very interactive, quality that makes them a favourite in any little child library.

 Christie Matheson has another beautiful board books series about action and effect, seasons, nature, the changes in nature as the times passes.
-Is the “Tap the magic tree” book and the “Touch the brightest star” we have by this author.
-At every page the child is encouraged to do something ( clap his hands, blow, touch an element) and on the nect page he can see the change, the effect of his action.
+We have “Tap the magic tree” book and the “Touch the brightest star” by this author.
+At every page the child is encouraged to do something ( clap his hands, blow, touch an element) and on the next page he gets to see the change, the effect of his previous action.

 I think that the next author, Maurice Sendak, needs no introduction.
-Renewed author and prize winner, his book “Where the wild things are” is an all time bestselling book for children.
-“Chicken soup with rice” is a lovely calendar book in rimes for smaller babies, each month is depicted in simple and yet expressive rimes, that the little readers will love to hear over and over again.
-And, of course, he will learn that the chicken soup with rice is a must in every month of the year.
+Renewed author and prize winner, his book “Where the wild things are” is an all time bestselling book.
+“Chicken soup with rice” is a lovely calendar book in rimes for smaller babies, in wich each month is depicted in simple and yet expressive rimes, that the little readers will love to hear over and over again.
+And, of course, they will learn that the chicken soup with rice is a must in every month of the year.

 Ladybird publishing house has a lot of wonderful titles for children of all ages.
-We have a Ladybug with Peppa pig, that was one’s of my daughter favorite’s character for years.
+We have a Peppa pig serie from them and it was one’s of my daughter favorite’s character book for years.

 At last I want to talk about Usborne publishing.
-Their collection of books is the most impressive: activity books, baby books, sensorial books, books with sound or wind toys, puzzle books, art books.
+Their collection of books for the early ages is the most impressive: activity books, baby books, sensorial books, books with sound or wind toys, puzzle books, art books.
 For ages between 0 to young adult, so you have a very wide range to choose from.
 Which can be overwhelming, I know, for a first time parent.
-I bought the first book with sound from Usborne when I was pregnant with my daughter.
-It had 4 sturdy cardbord pages, each with a different sound from an animal or object ( monkey, duck, car, sheep).
-My daughter was terrified by all the noise, but loved the images.
-I took out the batteries and she “read” the book daily for an year or so.
-But she had a more bigger problem with loud sounds at that age, so I wouldn’t blame Usborne for her being scare of the sounds.
-Then, at 2-3 yo, she asks us to put the batteries back on so she can listen to the sounds.
+I bought the first book with sounds from Usborne when I was pregnant with my daughter.
+It had only 4 sturdy cardbord pages, each with a different sound from an animal or object ( monkey, duck, car, sheep).
+My daughter was terrified at first by all the noise, but loved the images.
+I took out the batteries and she would “read” the book daily for an year or so.
+But she had a more bigger problem with loud sounds at that age, so I wouldn’t blame Usborne for her being scare of the loud sounds.
+Then, at 2-3 yo, she asks us to put back the batteries so she could listen to the sounds.
 She also received a very nice sensory book from Usborne, but now, if she were a baby again, I wouldn’t invest much in sensory books.
 You can offer your baby a lot of sensory stimulation from getting in contact with different materials and textures: wool, felt, fur, wood, grass, moss, beads, rice, flour, etc. Which I totaly recommend, since I saw children age 1-3 with a lot sensory issues.